Muhammad-Usman-DS/Customer-churn---Senior-Proj/README.md

 The churn distribution is:

-5174 non-churn
+- 5174 non-churn

-1869 churn
+- 1869 churn

-~27% churn rate
+- ~27% churn rate

 Since the imbalance is moderate, I decided not to use oversampling.
 Instead, handled it using:

-Class weighting

-Threshold tuning
+  Class weighting and Threshold tuning

 I lowered the prediction threshold from 0.5 to 0.3 to improve recall, since missing churners is more costly than false positives.